expressjs/expressjs.com/guide/using-middleware.md

   next();
 });

-// a middleware sub-stack which handles GET requests to /user/:id router.get('/user/:id', function (req, res, next) {
+// a middleware sub-stack that handles GET requests to the /user/:id path router.get('/user/:id', function (req, res, next) {
-  // if user id is 0, skip to the next router if (req.params.id == 0) next('route');
+  // if the user ID is 0, skip to the next router if (req.params.id == 0) next('route');
-  // else pass the control to the next middleware in this stack else next(); //
+  // otherwise pass control to the next middleware function in this stack else next(); //
 }, function (req, res, next) {
   // render a regular page
   res.render('regular');
 });

-// handler for /user/:id which renders a special page router.get('/user/:id', function (req, res, next) {
+// handler for the /user/:id path, which renders a special page router.get('/user/:id', function (req, res, next) {
   console.log(req.params.id);
   res.render('special');